ryanlintott/ShapeUp/README.md

 The `Example` folder has an app that demonstrates the features of this package.

 # Installation and Usage
-This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS.
+This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS 1+.

 1. In Xcode go to `File -> Add Packages`
 2. Paste in the repo's url: `https://github.com/ryanlintott/ShapeUp` and select by version.